In the first post I ever wrote for this blog, I said:

 “I have regrets,” I reply, with a crypticness and brevity that are extremely out of character for me.
 But I owe honesty that much.

-The truth is, I often couldn’t deal constructively with her demands, especially when they were vocal.
+The truth is, I often couldn’t deal constructively with my cat’s demands, especially when they were vocal.
 I felt desperate – I thought I would break under the pressure – I just needed her to stop.
-She couldn’t help it, poor girl.
+She couldn’t help it, poor girl, and she was obviously stressed and confused by my reaction.
 Why didn’t knowing that reduce my desperation, or strengthen my compassion, or patience, or selfless love, or whatever it is I didn’t have enough of??

 Many times, I resolved to change my behavior.
 But no matter what my intentions, I just couldn’t sustain those changes.
 More than once, it crossed my mind that I might benefit from anger management classes.
 Or a daily yoga and meditation practice.
 But I pursued neither solution.
 I didn’t even read a book.